Chia-Network/chips/CHIPs/nfc-offer-data.md

 - Authentication is out of scope for this CHIP - due to low availability of NFCs that support signing mechanisms supported by the Chia blockchain, authentication from the key signing of the chip is not supported in this CHIP.

 ## Specification
-Note: to use this solution for single sided offers it is highly recommended that only wallets which have adopted [CHIP 42](https://github.com/Chia-Network/chips/pull/143) (Protected Single Sided Offers) should be used to accept the offers.
+Note: to use this solution for single sided offers it is highly recommended that only wallets which have adopted [CHIP-42](https://github.com/Chia-Network/chips/pull/143) (Protected Single Sided Offers) should be used to accept the offers.

 There are two example codebases associated with this solution:
 - The [NFC Offer repo](https://github.com/Chia-Network/nfc-offer) overviews how the data can be written to and read from NFCs (future adaptations can also include signing from the NFC)